akibrahimug/Oliotya-Uganda-Safaris/CMS_SUMMARY.md

-# Nambi Uganda Safaris CMS - Summary & Quick Start
+# Oliotya Safaris CMS - Summary & Quick Start

 ## What We've Analyzed

-I've completed a comprehensive analysis of your Nambi Uganda Safaris application and created a complete CMS plan.
+I've completed a comprehensive analysis of your Oliotya Safaris application and created a complete CMS plan.
 Here's what was discovered:

 ### Content Inventory